-Some thyroid patients, especially those with Hashimoto's thyroiditis, have a lot of this oxidative stress occurring in their thyroid gland cells and throughout their body (4).
+Some thyroid patients, especially those with Hashimoto’s thyroiditis, have a lot of this oxidative stress occurring in their thyroid gland cells and throughout their bodies (4).

 As a thyroid patient, the last thing you want is damage to your thyroid gland because that will impair how much thyroid hormone you can create!

 By consuming polyphenols you may be able to stop, reduce, or slow down this damage.